 How to get to the museum

-The Museum of Illusions sits in Vienna’s old town within walking distance of many central landmarks.
+The Museum of Illusions sits in Vienna’s old town and within walking distance of many central landmarks.

 The other end emerges at Café Central, where we had a remarkably good breakfast before our visit.
 (Reserve a table, though, as queues are common.)